With Sheila Wong

 Students are encouraged to bring in vintage patterns to work with during the workshop.
 Armed with the vintage hand-sewing techniques, discover how much is possible with hand-sewing.

 This is an advanced workshop.
 Students must have a strong understanding of garment construction.
 Students will be required to purchase a commercial pattern of their choice with corresponding materials.
 A detailed supply list with guidelines will be given at registration.
-Pre-course consultation with the instructor will assist you in selecting a suitable pattern and fabric.
+Pre-course consultation with the instructor will assist students in selecting a suitable pattern and fabric.

 About Sheila Wong